jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 For training a multi-layer ANN, the backpropagation starts with a forward pass of an input.
 After the input has reached the last layer of the network, the label predicted by the ANN (the network output) is compared against the ground truth label, and the error made by the network is measured using a loss function.
 The computed loss is used to update the weights of the last layer of the network, finding the best gradient towards minimizing the error (though a partial derivative).
 The challenge in training multi-layer ANN resides in the complexity of optimizing the weights of layers not directly connected to the output.
 To solve that, the backpropagation algorithm uses the chain rule, which allows to compute the derivative of previous layers, and thus update the weights of those layers as well.
 Simply put, the backpropagation algorithm is capable of determining the responsability of each individual neuron for the error made by the network, regardless of the neuron location within the net.
 Traditionally, the change in the weights has been computed using an optimization algorithm called Stochastic Gradient Descent (SGD).
 SGD iteratively estimates the best direction for optimization using a subset of the whole dataset (hence, stochastic).
 Since then, several alternatives have been proposed.
 Some of these alternatives are listed later in this document in the [Adaptative Learning Methods](#adaptative_methods) section.

-By applying the backpropagation process iteratively (forward pass of the input, calculate error made through loss function, backpropagate prediction error layer by layer, update neuron weights through optimization), we can eventually fit the weights of all layers in a MLP for a given problem.
+By applying the backpropagation process iteratively (forward pass of the input, calculate error made through loss function, backpropagate prediction error layer by layer, update neuron weights through optimization), we can eventually fit the weights of all layers in an ANN for a given problem.
 See [10] for a full mathematical explanation of the backprop algorithm, [42] gives simpler visual explanation, and [43] shows why it is important to understand how it works with practical examples.

 With this new training methodology, research on ANN became active again.
 LeCun et. al. [11] developed a digit recognition system using data from the US Postal Service in 1989, and showed how ANN could be used to solve complex practical problems.
 LeCun's system included a layer of convolutional neurons, which had been previously proposed by Fukushima in 1980 [12].